Arcticfox27/snap-preprocessing-workflows/Sentinel-2/README.md

-This repository stops exactly where responsible preprocessing should stop.
+This repository stops exactly where preprocessing should stop.